American Airlines has announced today that they’ll be closing three Admirals Clubs as of October 15, 2018.

 American says that they’ve made this decision while trying to “strike the right balance of providing the level of service our customers have come to expect while keeping our costs in-check.”

-Currently American has more than 50 Admirals Club locations around the world, so this isn’t a huge closure, or anything.
+Currently American has nearly 50 Admirals Club locations around the world, so this isn’t a huge closure, or anything.
 Of course this greatly impacts those who frequently travel through these markets.
 I’ll admit I don’t study Admirals Clubs that closely, but I actually had no clue that any of those airports had Admirals Clubs, so…

 The best way to access Admirals Clubs

 For those of you who want an Admirals Club membership, your best bet is the Citi® / AAdvantage® Executive World Elite™ Mastercard®.
 The card has a $450 annual fee.

 The card offers an Admirals Club membership for the primary cardmember, which is an excellent benefit.
 This means that you can visit Admirals Clubs regardless of which airline you’re flying, and you can bring in two guests or immediate family members at no extra cost.